 Tangents, normals and bi-normals are thus recomputed for this new path.

 For any vector there are an infinte number of vectors at right angles to it.

 In creating a Path3D object Babylon.js assigns a default direction for the normal.
 If you want to set the direction of the normal yourself, you need to pass a vector for a second parameter to Path3D on creation or on update.

 var initialVector = new BABYLON.Vector3(0, 1, 0); var otherVector = new BABYLON.Vector3(0, 0, 1); var points = [v1, v2, ..., vn]; // array of Vector3 var path3d = new BABYLON.Path3D(points, initialVector); // do stuff ... path3d.update(points, otherVector);

-The first normal will then be the projection of your parameter vector onto the plane orthogonal to the first tangent at the first point position.
-In a simplest way, this is a mean to have a "vertical" (or quite vertical, depending on the path) first normal for instance.
+The normal will be the projection of your parameter vector onto the plane orthogonal to the tangent at the point position.